Are Corn Tortilla Chips Low Carb? Facts & Alternatives

 What Are Corn Tortilla Chips Made Of?

 Corn tortilla chips are typically made from ground corn, often referred to as masa, along with water and salt.
-Once the dough is prepared, it’s shaped into tortillas, cut into triangles, and either baked or fried.
-While the simplicity of their ingredients makes them a wholesome snack compared to ultra-processed options, the key ingredient—corn—is inherently high in carbohydrates.
+The process starts by treating corn with an alkaline solution, a method called nixtamalization, which enhances its nutritional value and flavor.
+Once the masa dough is prepared, it’s shaped into tortillas, cut into triangles, and then either baked or fried.

-Corn, while nutrient-rich, is starchy, meaning it contains a lot of natural carbohydrates.
-These carbs convert into sugar during digestion, making them unsuitable for low-carb or keto lifestyles.
+While the simplicity of their ingredients makes them a more wholesome snack compared to ultra-processed options, the key ingredient—corn—is inherently high in carbohydrates.
+Corn, while nutrient-rich, is starchy, meaning it contains a significant amount of natural carbohydrates.
+During digestion, these carbs break down into sugars, leading to an increase in blood sugar levels, making them unsuitable for low-carb or keto lifestyles.

 How Many Carbs Are in Corn Tortilla Chips?

-- Total Carbs: ~18–20 grams
+• Total Carbs: ~18–20 grams

-- Fiber: ~1–2 grams
+• Fiber: ~1–2 grams

-- Net Carbs: ~16–19 grams
+• Net Carbs: ~16–19 grams

 Why Aren’t Corn Tortilla Chips Low Carb?